Friday, October 17, 2025

 Cue the Summer of Love footage of dancing hippies as an artistically restless Winwood left Spencer Davis to form Traffic.
 The band spent several months woodshedding in a rural cottage without electricity; when they needed to plug in electric guitars they ran an extension cord to a neighbor's home.

 Traffic's 1967 album Mr. Fantasy is a whirlwind of flutes, sitars and psychedelic effects, a perfect soundtrack for the times.
-Winwood's voice kept things close to earth and when the band remembered that extension cord for the guitar workout Dear Mr. Fantasy, a cut presaging the sound of Jimi Hendric and Cream.
+Winwood's voice kept things close to earth and the band remembered that extension cord for the guitar workout Dear Mr. Fantasy, a cut presaging the sound of Jimi Hendrix and Cream.

 Traffic's promotional video for Paper Sun, the single off Mr. Fantasy is a strange one, filmed at the British Museum of Natural History.

-Only year later Winwood was on the run again, joining with Eric Clapton and Ginger Baker to form Blind Faith, whose debut was opening for the Rolling Stones at a free concert in London’s Hyde Park.
+Only year later Winwood was on the run again, joining Eric Clapton and Ginger Baker to form Blind Faith, whose debut was opening for the Rolling Stones at a free concert in London’s Hyde Park.
 Following a brief tour of the U.S., they imploded.

 Winwood declined an offer to join Crosby, Stills and Nash – having survived the ego trips and drugs that sunk Blind Faith, he could be forgiven for not wanting to join another volatile environment.
 He did a memorable jam with Hendrix on Electric Ladyland’s Voodoo Chile and played keyboards on the B.B.
 King, Muddy Waters and Howlin’ Wolf in London session albums before reforming Traffic.